 Tomatoes have been cultivated by humans for centuries.
 Though tomatoes have been bred extensively, there are still some unique heirloom varieties that always turn heads at farmers’ markets.

 Although it’s botanically classified as a fruit, the U.S. tariff law of 1887 classified it as a vegetable on the basis that it’s often served with dinner and not as a dessert.
-Tomato is the state vegetable of New Jersey, the official state fruit and beverage of Ohio, both the state fruit and vegetable of Arkansas.
+Tomato is the state vegetable of New Jersey, the official state fruit and beverage of Ohio and both the state fruit and vegetable of Arkansas.

-Tomatoes are very popular in the Mediterranean cuisine and make a star appearance on the Italian pizza and pasta sauces.
+Tomatoes are very popular in Mediterranean cuisine and make their star appearances on pizzas and in pasta sauces.
 The first tomato that arrived in Europe was yellow and referred to as pomo d’oro or the ‘golden apple.’

 Indeterminate tomatoes also produce very large crops and have a much longer growing period than determinate tomatoes do.
 They have lateral shoots found off the main stems that set flowers, and it is possible for them to get up to 10 feet tall if given the support they need.